josegcardenas/python-api-challenge/README.md

 * Northern Hemisphere - Wind Speed (mph) vs. Latitude
 * Southern Hemisphere - Wind Speed (mph) vs. Latitude

+## Part II - VacationPY

+We attempt to plan future vacations by using jupyter-maps and the Google Places API to find hotels within range of the cities we found in WeatherPy.

+We map the heat maps.

 ### Copyright